How to Save a Monstera With Yellow Leaves

 Key Takeaways:

 • Monstera leaves turn yellow because of underwatering and low humidity.
-Monstera needs evenly moist soil, well draining soil and prefers high humidity.
-If the soil around the roots is too dry then the leaves turn yellow, with brown or black spots.
+Monstera needs evenly moist and well-draining soil and prefers high humidity.
+If the soil around the roots is too dry, then the leaves turn yellow, with brown or black spots.

 • Monstera leaves turn yellow after repotting if they are repotted into a much larger pot.
-Larger pots contain more soil and hold more moisture, which means they take a lot longer to dry out.
+Larger pots contain more soil and moisture, meaning they take much longer to dry out.
 If the soil remains damp around the monstera’s roots for too long, the leaves turn yellow with a drooping appearance.

 • Monstera plants turn pale yellow or brown if they are scorched because of too much direct sunlight.
 Monstera plants are adapted to growing in the shade on a forest floor and do not tolerate their leaves in full sun, which causes them to turn yellow.